Shwasa/london_housing_transport/README.md

-# The London Commuter's Dilemma: rent, transportation and demographic analysis
+# The London Commuter's Dilemma: rent, transportation   analysis
 An interactive analysis of the rental and house prices across London compared to local transport and demographics.

-This project analyses the link between transport and rental prices in London to find which areas provide the best balance between affordable rent and reasonable commute times.
+This project identifies optimal areas that balance affordable rent with reasonable commute times.

 ## Key Insights